 MissionApex Produce Ministry

-A thriving produce co-op that delivers fresh and very affordable produce to a local community we serve.
+A thriving produce co-op that delivers fresh and very affordable produce to local communities we serve.
 This ministry is made possible by the subsidized funding donated by several BFG classes and backed by the missions committee.
 Ways you can help:

 - Volunteer as often as you'd like to sort and pack produce for delivery in Apex every other Friday from 9:00 – 10:00 am or 11:30 am if assisting with delivery.
 If interested, please contact the church office.

 - Sponsor a month with your small group or donate to the produce ministry.
-The cost of this ministry is partially funded by missions budget, but the remaining $200/month relies on member donations.
+The cost of this ministry is partially funded by Salem's missions budget, but the remaining $200/month relies on member donations.
 Donations of any amount can be made by check or cash to Salem Baptist Church with the memo designated "West Haven Ministries Produce", or onlineby selecting "West Haven Ministries" from the drop down menu and adding "Produce Co-op" to the optional memo.

 The desire of this ministry is to seek to care and encourage our brothers and sisters who are incarcerated.
 Each year over 700,000 men and women are released from prison and return to our communities.
 A successful re-entry can make a life-changing difference for them, their family, and the whole community.
 Crossroads provides bibles and bible studies to incarcerated men and women in North Carolina, ministers to their family members through Angel Tree and more, and provides support when they are released.
-Here are ways to get involved with the ministry at Salem:
+Learn more.